Teacher education: Continuous professional development

-However, a systematic review published in 2019 by the Campbell Collaboration, summarizing evidence from 51 studies, finds no clear evidence that continuing professional development in education improves student academic outcomes.
+However, a systematic review published in 2019 by the Campbell Collaboration, which summarizes evidence from 51 studies, finds no clear evidence that continuing professional development in education improves students' academic outcomes.

 Quality assurance in teacher education

 The concept of 'quality' in education is contested and understood in numerous different ways.

-Assuring the quality of teacher education includes selecting competent recruits for teacher education programs, accrediting teacher education programs who consistently show positive results, and offering registration, licensing, or certification to those who demonstrate competency to enter the teaching profession.
+Ensuring the quality of teacher education includes selecting competent recruits for teacher education programs, accrediting programs that consistently demonstrate positive outcomes, and offering registration, licensing, or certification to those who demonstrate competence to enter the teaching profession.
+The importance of official checks "on the ability of teachers and the excellence of their training" has been associated with the rights of parents to choose how their children are educated.

-It is sometimes taken to relate to the quality of the work undertaken by a teacher, which has significant effects upon his or her pupils or students.
+It is sometimes taken to refer to the quality of a teacher's work, which has significant effects on their pupils or students.
 Further, those who pay teachers' salaries, whether through taxes or through school fees, wish to be assured that they are receiving value for money.
-Ways to measure the quality of work of individual teachers, of schools, or of education systems as a whole, are therefore often sought.
+Ways to measure the quality of work of individual teachers, of schools, or of education systems as a whole are therefore often sought.

-In most countries, teacher salary is not related to the perceived quality of his or her work.
-Some, however, have systems to identify the 'best-performing' teachers, and increase their remuneration accordingly.
-Elsewhere, assessments of teacher performance may be undertaken with a view to identifying teachers' needs for additional training or development, or, in extreme cases, to identify those teachers that should be required to leave the profession.
-In some countries, teachers are required to re-apply periodically for their license to teach, and in so doing, to prove that they still have the requisite skills.
-But still there are countries (e.g. Sri Lanka) where teaching cannot be considered as a profession as the teachers are not provided with a license to teach.
+In most countries, a teacher's salary is not related to the perceived quality of their work.
+Some, however, have systems to identify the 'best-performing' teachers and increase their remuneration accordingly.
+Elsewhere, assessments of teacher performance may be undertaken to identify teachers' needs for additional training or development, or, in extreme cases, to identify those who should be required to leave the profession.
+In some countries, teachers are required to reapply periodically for their teaching license and, in so doing, to demonstrate that they still have the requisite skills.
+But still, there are countries (e.g., Sri Lanka) where teaching cannot be considered as a profession, as the teachers are not provided with a license to teach.

 Feedback on the performance of teachers is integral to many state and private education procedures, but takes many different forms.
-The 'no fault' approach is believed by some to be satisfactory, as weaknesses are carefully identified, assessed and then addressed through the provision of in house or school based training.
-These can, however, be seen as benefiting the institution and not necessarily fully meeting the continuing professional development needs of the individual as they lack educational gravitas.
+Some believe the 'no fault' approach to be satisfactory, as weaknesses are carefully identified, assessed, and then addressed through the provision of in-house or school-based training.
+These can, however, be seen as benefiting the institution and not necessarily fully meeting the continuing professional development needs of the individual, as they lack educational gravitas.

 Professional knowledge and competences of teacher educators

-Being able to educate teachers requires different knowledge and skills than those required to teach pupils or students.
+Being able to educate teachers requires different knowledge and skills from those required to teach pupils or students.

 Teacher educators' fields of knowledge

-Some recent research has highlighted the many fields of knowledge that are required by teacher educators; these include knowledge about: the pedagogy of teacher education; learning and learners; teaching and coaching; and the profession of teacher educator itself.
-In addition, teacher educators need to know about the specific contexts their students will work and working in (e.g. for primary, or secondary education) and the subjects they will teach.
-More experienced teacher educators need expertise in: curriculum development and assessment; the wider context of teacher education, the way it is organised, and in research.
+Some recent research has highlighted the many fields of knowledge required of teacher educators; these include knowledge of the pedagogy of teacher education, learning and learners, teaching and coaching, and the teacher educator's profession.
+In addition, teacher educators need to know about the specific contexts in which their students will work (e.g., primary or secondary education) and the subjects they will teach.
+More experienced teacher educators need expertise in: curriculum development and assessment; the wider context of teacher education, including how it is organized; and research.